Workshops and Events

 Faculty Lunch Bites are informal gatherings held each month by the instructional designers during the semester to discuss topics related to teaching and learning.
 A short reading is distributed before the date, and faculty are welcome to bring their lunches.

-Register for a workshop/event by clicking on the workshop title and clicking 'more details.'
+Register for a workshop/event by clicking on the workshop title below and clicking 'more details.'

 A week-long event February 24-28, 2020 for faculty to open their classes and create opportunities for colleagues to explore new pedagogies, and spark conversations across disciplines.
 Open Teaching Week is an opportunity to observe teaching across a variety class at the Institute where you will see a range of teaching techniques and strategies.
 The week will culminate in a debrief lunch.